123MwanjeMike/ansible-mongodb/README.md

     # Used to create a basic user for the database instance above
     userName: ""
     userPass: ""
+    # Used to prepare the members of the sharded cluster
+    keyfile_src: "./keyfile" # Path to the keyfile on the ansible controller

+  # Generate a keyfile on the ansible controller
+  pre_tasks:
+    - name: Generate random string with OpenSSL on ansible controller
+      shell: openssl rand -base64 756 >
+      delegate_to: localhost
+      run_once: true
+      args:
+        creates: keyfile

   roles:
     - { role: 123mwanjemike.ansible_mongodb, flags: ["install_mongo"] }